qkenn/qkenn/README.md

-building cool stuff on the web. always learning, always coding.
+building stuff on the web. always learning, always coding.